ryanliu1021/AWSQuickStart/README.md

 * An existing VPC.
 * A subnet on that VPC.
+* An internet gateway on the subnet.
 * KeyPair.

-> Note: this script does **NOT** check that the subnet selected is on the same VPC selected, you need to make sure you are selecting the right combination.
+> Note: this script does **NOT** check that the subnet selected is on the same VPC selected and on the right AvailabilityZone, you need to make sure you are selecting the right combination.

 ### Step by step Procedure: